U.S. Recycling Industry Is Struggling To Figure Out A Future Without China

 After a couple of days of this, a woman named Kara Pochiro from the Association of Plastic Recyclers stood up and said not to panic.
 "Plastic recycling isn't dead, and it works, and it's important to protecting our environment, and it's essential to the circular economy," she reassured.

-The "circular economy" is now a catchword that some say is a way out of the plastic mess.
+"Circular economy" is now a catchphrase that some say is a way out of the plastic mess.
 The idea is essentially this: Society needs plastic, but people need to recycle a lot more of it and use it again and again and again.
 That will eliminate a lot of waste and cut down on the avalanche of new plastic made every year.

 So how does circularity actually work?
 A good place to find out is at a recycling company called TerraCycle in Trenton, N.J.
 The company's global vice president for research and development is Ernie Simpson.
 A cheerful man with a Jamaican accent, he works out of a small lab at TerraCycle's headquarters.

 He's also a physicist who's part of a collaboration with Procter & Gamble to turn plastic trash into new products.
-In his lab, Smpson has an array of very sophisticated and expensive equipment — a Fourier transform infrared spectrometer and a calorimeter, which use heat or light to determine the chemistry of plastic.
+In his lab, Smpson has an array of very sophisticated and expensive equipment — a Fourier-transform infrared spectrometer and a calorimeter, which use light or heat to determine the chemistry of plastic.
 What goes into those devices is junk.

 Simpson holds up a clear plastic bag.
 Inside, he says, "is the famous beach plastic from the ocean": wrappers, caps, bottles.
 To recycle any of it, he has to know what kind of plastic each piece is made of.

 How many kinds of plastic are there?
 "Ohhhh," he sighs.
 "Indefinite, just about.
 There are about 20 different categories of material, but there are blends and there are hybrids."
 Almost all possess their own characteristics, some easily recyclable, many not.
-Some can be melted down, others shredded mechanically or chemically broken down.
+Some can be melted down; others shredded mechanically or chemically broken down.
 They end up as pellets the size of small marbles.
-These go to fabricators who turn the material back into products.
+These go to fabricators that turn the material back into products.

 "And so that's how the famous Head & Shoulders shampoo bottle was created," Simpson says, referring to what P&G calls the "world's first recyclable shampoo bottle made from beach plastic."
 That's a form of circularity — pouring old plastic into new bottles.

-There's a catch, though.
+There's a catch though.
 "This particular one," Simpson says of the beach plastic, "is probably three times as expensive as virgin" — virgin being brand-new plastic made straight from oil and gas out of the ground.
 This is one of the obstacles to circularity: It costs a lot.
 There's not a lot of money to be made from recycling to begin with, and it's tough for recycled plastic to compete with virgin plastic made cheap by the boom in U.S. oil and gas production.
 And there aren't nearly enough recyclers in the U.S. to handle the tsunami of new plastic pouring out of the petrochemical industry.

-"Recycling is the underdog," says Keefe Harrison, CEO of The Recycling Partnership, a nonprofit that seeks to boost the industry.
-"We're fighting an uphill battle to make it cost-competitive from day one."
+"Recycling is the underdog," says Keefe Harrison, CEO of the Recycling Partnership, a nonprofit that seeks to boost the industry.
+"We're fighting an uphill battle to make it cost competitive from day one."
 One problem, she says, is the U.S. outsourced so much of its recycling to Asia that the domestic industry languished.
-And there's the fact that plastic manufacturers keep making more and more of it, and consumer brands like Procter & Gamble and Nestlé and Walmart keep wrapping more consumer goods in it.
+And there's the fact that plastic manufacturers keep making more and more of it, and consumer brands like Procter & Gamble, Nestlé and Walmart keep wrapping more consumer goods in it.

-Harrison explains: "So we've got these companies producing this new packaging and new materials and new plastics in such a scientific and business-driven way, and then [they] rely on the disjointed network that is recycling to get it back.
+Harrison explains: "So we've got these companies producing this new packaging and new materials and new plastics in such a scientific- and business-driven way, and then [they] rely on the disjointed network that is recycling to get it back.
 And [recycling] is not robust."
 That's an assessment shared by others, such as global financial analysis company IHS Markit.

 Several petrochemical companies have joined big consumer brands in pledging to make most of their plastic recyclable, reusable or compostable within the next decade or two.
 Their group, Alliance to End Plastic Waste, has promised to spend $1.5 billion over five years to do that.

-But as environmental groups like Greenpeace and Break Free from Plastic point out, just because something can technically be recycled doesn't mean it will be.
-There has to be an industry robust enough to do it, and a profit at the end of the day.
-And, they say, building up recycling allows plastic producers to keep making 300 million tons of new plastic every year (half of which is single-use) and put the burden of cleaning up the waste on someone else.
+But as environmental groups like Greenpeace and Break Free From Plastic point out, just because something can technically be recycled doesn't mean it will be.
+There has to be an industry robust enough to do it — and a profit at the end of the day.
+And, they say, building up recycling allows plastic producers to keep making 300 million tons of new plastic every year (half of which is for single use) and to put the burden of cleaning up the waste on someone else.

-Pochiro of the Association of Plastic Recyclers says recycling does need help — from consumers, for example.
+Pochiro, of the Association of Plastic Recyclers, says recycling does need help — from consumers, for example.
 "We're trying to make consumers understand that recycling isn't just about putting your container in the bin," she says.
-"You also need to buy 'Recycled,' " meaning products that contain recycled plastic.
+"You also need to buy recycled," meaning products that contain recycled plastic.

 There's a growing market for such products, stuff like bottles, clothing, packaging or bags, for example.
 But it's tough to compete against cheap virgin plastic.
 Recycling companies need huge investments, and to get that, they have to show they have a market for their product.
 And for that, Pochiro says, they need commitments — voluntary or mandated by law — by consumer goods companies to buy recycled plastic.